fitnesswanderer/django-bot-qatar/README.md

 # Qatar Baggage Chatbot
 Qatar Baggage Chatbot is a machine learning based intelligent chatbot designed to provide human-like conversation.
+When a customer has  a query regarding a baggage, they give query as input and chatbot returns with an answer.
 Chatbot is created with intention to shorten the gap between business and customer and get queries answered regarding baggage.

 # Technologies Used: